Glossary of Terms

 Script Supervisor

-Responsible for keep extremely detailed notes for every take.
+The Script Supervisor is responsible for keeping extremely detailed notes on every take.

 Second Unit Director

-The director of a small film crew “unit” which shoots shots and scenes that do not require or involve the principal actors.
+The Second Unit Director is the director of a small film crew “unit” that films scenes that do not require or involve the principal actors.

 Set Decorator